Accounting for R&D Tax Credits: Best Practices & Guidelines

 Regular Research Credit Method

 According to this method, the R&D tax credit equals 20% of a company’s current-year qualified research expenses over a base amount.
-These steps gives you a detailed outline of this process:
+These steps give you a detailed outline of this process:

 Alternative Simplified Credit (ASC) Method